Home

 Salt and ground pepper to taste

 Clean, trim and slice mushrooms.
-Melt butter in a large 3-5 quart saucepan or stockpot.
+Melt butter in a large pot.
 Sauté onions and mushrooms.
 Add flour and blend.
 Cook and stir, 5 minutes.
 Add stock and milk while stirring with a whisk.
 Cook until thickened.
 Taste for seasoning.
 Add salt if needed.

 Hollandaise Sauce